ZnoGouDj/presentation/transcript.md

 > #### Slide 10

 > Now if we do the same:
-> …Then the object is still reachable via admin global variable, so it’s in memory.
+> …Then the object is still reachable because of admin global variable, so it’s in memory.
 If we overwrite admin too, then it can be removed.

 > #### Slide 11